tjdett/zend-cookie-session/README.md

 * 'cookie_expiry': How long (in minutes) before the cookie is set to expire.
 This is obviously renewed with every request.
 The default is 30 minutes.

+* 'enforce_expiry': If true, attaches the cookie expiry time to the session data before encryption.
+The server then enforces expiry itself so stolen cookies can't be perpetually reused.

 ## Feedback / Contribution ##

 Feedback and improvements are always welcome.
 Email bcelenza@gmail.com for feedback, or fork the git repository to contribute.